Selling a house after a divorce is difficult.

 Property and divorces

-Understanding divorce splitting assets
+Understanding splitting assets after divorce

-- One party remaining in the property
+One spouse remains in the property

-- One spouse buying the other out (once the buyout has been properly calculated)
+One spouse buys the other out

 However, few families are fortunate enough to experience smooth divorce proceedings.